Jan Roos (journalist): Personal

-Trials

 Jan Roos has a criminal conviction for an attack on a 16-year-old boy in 2018 and was fined 750 euro for it.
 Additionally, he had to pay 700 euro to the victim.
 The minor suffered a traumatic brain injury, neck pain, mouth bleeding, and a loose front tooth.

-Roos was arrested by a SWAT team on 29 November 2024 for inciting to threaten PowNed reporters on Ameland and put on trial on 5 November 2025, in which he was freed from prosecution because his comments were deemed to be satire, not actual threats.
+Roos was arrested on 29 November 2024 for inciting to threaten PowNed reporters on Ameland and put on trial on 5 November 2025, in which he was freed from prosecution because his comments were deemed to be satire, not actual threats.